JithinKS97/dynamic-learning/README.md

 ##### Component - Explore

-Users who are not logged in visiting the app will be able to view all the lessons, lessonplans and request forums that have been created and shared with public so that they get an idea about the app.
+Users who are not logged in visiting the app will be able to view all the lessons, workbooks and request forums that have been created and shared with public so that they get an idea about the app.

 ### 8) Adding simulations and the communication between them and the app